scitokens/scitokens.github.io/index.md

 1. Token format and verification.
 2. An authorization claims language and domain-specific claim validation rules.

 The project will bring these concepts into a functioning infrastructure for its science stakeholders, which will require a token reference library, integration with a job submission system, and integration with a data access system.
+For more details, see our [project proposal](scitokens-proposal-public.pdf).

 Technical Documents
 -------------------